box/developer.box.com/content/pages/changelog/index.md

 For historical changelog entries, please see
 [2018 Release Notes](page://changelog/2018).

+## 2019-11-25 / Marker-based Pagination Support for Trash API

+The [Trash API](e://get_folders_trash_item) now support [marker-based pagination](g://api-calls/pagination/marker-based).
+Marker-based pagination can be used to access any user's trash and is the required pagination option for users with more than 100,000 items in their trash.

+## 2019-11-25 / New Trash Scale-Limit Error Code

+The [Trash API](e://get_folders_trash_items) will now return a new `403 Forbidden` error when accessing very large trash folders.
+This error resolves an issue where trash folders have become unresponsive for users with more than 100,00 items in their trash folder.

+For these users an application will need to use [marker-based pagination](g://api-calls/pagination/marker-based) to work around the limitation.

 ## 2019-11-20 / Preview SDK `v2.26.0` Released

 Version `2.26.0` of the Preview SDK has been released.
 New JavaScript and CSS